RoxanaDev1/GetStarted-Deploy-IBM-Cloud/README.md

 - Mac: iTerm or the regular command line.

+4. Clone the repository and make sure it runs locally

 ## Understanding the tools we will be using

 ### IBM Cloud - PaaS